elmiko/ocp-infrastructure-provider-onboarding-guide/docs/container-storage-interface-driver/index.md

 OpenShift shall handle TLS side of things, i.e. it will provide [a Secret with TLS key](https://github.com/openshift/gcp-pd-csi-driver-operator/blob/223a251c3ba39d8af605258d14794b32a5cfafda/assets/service.yaml#L5) that can be used in [`kube-rbac-proxy` sidecars](https://github.com/openshift/gcp-pd-csi-driver-operator/blob/223a251c3ba39d8af605258d14794b32a5cfafda/assets/controller.yaml#L114-L115) using [Secret volumes](https://github.com/openshift/gcp-pd-csi-driver-operator/blob/223a251c3ba39d8af605258d14794b32a5cfafda/assets/controller.yaml#L127-L129).

 ### CI
-If you do not do so yet, test your CSi driver in vanilla Kubernetes frequently using [Kubernetes storage tests](https://github.com/kubernetes/kubernetes/tree/master/test/e2e/storage/external).
-No OpenShift nor operator is needed here and all your Kubernetes customers will benefit from it.
+If you do not do so yet, test your CSI driver in vanilla Kubernetes frequently using [Kubernetes storage tests](https://github.com/kubernetes/kubernetes/tree/master/test/e2e/storage/external).
+Neither OpenShift or an operator is needed here and all your Kubernetes customers will benefit from it.

 OpenShift packages the same tests as openshift-test binary / [container image](https://quay.io/repository/openshift/origin-tests).
 The binary just wraps the tests with proper OpenShift privileges, but otherwise they're the same tests as upstream and consume the same `manifest.yaml` file.
 To run the tests: